steffenhaug/plox/report.md

 is only a font of modest complexity, but the $\alpha$-glyph still contains 41 quadratic curves, which means that assuming 16xMSAA we need to solve almost 700 polynomials _per fragment_.
-This is mostly fine, since the number of fragments actually processed is effectively bounded by the resolution, but still it means that the time to draw a frame can be drastically impacted by scaling a text element.
+This is mostly fine, since the number of fragments processed is effectively bounded by the resolution, but still it means that the time to draw a frame can be drastically impacted by scaling a text element.